CareerCruising/ngAutocomplete/README.md

 # ng-Autocomplete

 A simple directive for adding google places autocomplete to a textbox element.
+NEW: Heap

 Updated to now use ng-model, should work much better in forms.
 Can now set an initial value using ng-model.
 Using the ng-model to set the textbox value does not trigger the autocomplete query.